nix-community/trustix/README.md

 -   automatically identify and exclude misbehaving builders such as `Chuck` in above's example.

+## Documentation

+Documentation is built as a part of CI and published on [Github Pages](https://tweag.github.io/trustix/).

 ## Developing

 For notes on development see [HACKING.md](./packages/trustix-doc/src/hacking.md)